 If you want a Weber but don’t have big bucks to shell out, the Weber Spirit II E-310 Gas Grill will give you the brand’s great cooking performance and a whole host of features for a lot less.
 It’s smaller than the Genesis but still has room for about 20 patties so unless you entertain hordes it should be plenty big enough for the family and some guests.
 Whether you’re grilling skirt steaks for fajitas, salmon, or ribs, you can control the heat to get food that’s browned and cooked to your ideal degree of doneness.

 You won’t find a burner here, but it does have side tables, a warming rack, tool hooks, a thermometer in the hood, a gas gauge, and a storage shelf under the grill.
 The grease pan is easy to access and empty.
 If you like, you can hook it up to an iGrill thermometer to get an alert on your mobile device when your steak is perfectly medium rare.

 Instead of briquettes, you’ll need to stock up on lump hardwood charcoal.
-It can be hard to find but it lights easily and burns slowly.
-Opening the lid on other kamados can require muscles but Joe has a hinge that literally does the heavy lifting for you.
-And unlike others, this kamado comes with a wheeled stand and has side tables for resting your basting sauce and a cold one.
-When it’s time to clean up, all you have to do is slide out the ash drawer and dispose of the ashes, safely of course.
+It can be hard to find, but it lights easily and burns slowly.
+Plus unlike other models, this kamado comes with a wheeled stand and has side tables for resting your basting sauce and a cold one.
+When it’s time to clean up, all you have to do is slide out the ash drawer and dispose of the ashes.
+Safely of course.